alemonteiro/brackets-sql-connector/README.md

 in the /node folder.

 ## Release Notes ##

+### v 0.4.0 ###

+* Added save modifications support
+* Added preferences option to connect to last connection on brackets startup (no interface for it yet tho)

+Bug Fixes

+* Pop menu not closing when losing focus fixed
+* Stopped trying to load children of columns on browser panel
+* Added 'drop' as modification script

 ### v 0.3.4 ###
 * Adopted brackets extension toolbar icon guidelines: https://github.com/adobe/brackets/wiki/Extension-Icon-Guidelines